Noticing error code 229 on your Lennox® furnace?

 Two-stage furnaces have multiple pressure switches to help the system to run at different speeds—and work more efficiently.
 These switches also guarantee your furnace runs safely and vents excess gases from the heat exchanger.

-Your low pressure switch may not be operating right if your furnace inducer motor begins in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds after.
+Your low pressure switch may not be operating correctly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and changes into low-fire mode about 30 seconds later.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also create the error, so your Service Experts Commercial HVAC Expert will check other parts of your furnace first.
+A blocked vent or a draft can also trigger the error, so your Service Experts Commercial HVAC Expert will look at other parts of your furnace first.

 The bill to fix your furnace hinges on what’s wrong with it and how long it takes to remedy it.

-When you need to have your furnace repaired, contact the Experts at Service Experts Commercial HVAC to figure out the fault code and take care of the problem.
+When you need to have your furnace fixed, turn to the Experts at Service Experts Commercial HVAC to work out the fault code and take care of the issue.